peter-indeelabs/AWS-openfoam/README.md

-# Step 2: Create Docker
+# Step 2: Create Docker Image
-create development environment to containizing CFD application
+This step shows how to create development environment to containizing CFD application

-Definition: A development environment is a place in AWS Cloud9 where you store your project's files and where you run the tools to develop your applications.
+(A development environment is a place in AWS Cloud9 where you store your project's files and where you run the tools to develop your applications.)

 Docker is set of tools that make running, building and managing software containers much easier than it otherwise might be.